timeblock4228waterphone/ADHD_Free_Time_Blindness_Printables_one_pen_Reusable_3_extra_things/README.md

-Also did you know that if you have a backpack but the bottom of your backpack is lumpy or bumpy the way to fix that is getting a physical file folder open it up like butterfly wings and place it down in the bottom of backpack inside for lumpy back use a clipbord in the front where you place a computer.
+.  how the fidget work is it cheap remakable anger tool pocket size on the go.Also did you know that if you have a backpack but the bottom of your backpack is lumpy or bumpy the way to fix that is getting a physical file folder open it up like butterfly wings and place it down in the bottom of backpack inside for lumpy back use a clipbord in the front where you place a computer.